-I use Sugru for mine as well, and I feel that's the material of choice.
-Also, make sure you cover the OUTSIDE of the ear canal.
+I use Sugru for mine.
+I feel that's the material of choice, but if you want to mix up your own goo, go right ahead.
+Also, make sure you only cover the OUTSIDE of the ear canal.
 You don't need to shove gobs of silicon down to your ear drum.
 The whole idea is to isolate the sound you want from the outside noise going on around you.
-Your ear is designed to funnel that noise into your ear canal, and when it gets there, it's too late to block it.
+Your ear is designed to funnel that noise into your ear canal, and if it gets that far, it's already too late to block it.

 If you look at my earbuds, the Sugru ends where the metal part ends.
-The part that blocks the noise is the large part that sits outside my ear.
+The part that blocks the noise is the part that sits outside.